spencerkclark/faceted/README.md

 ![colorbar-grid-example.png](facets/examples/colorbar-grid-example.png?raw=true)

-Finally, this is an example of a multi-panel plot with colorbars attached to every panel:
+You can also create a multi-panel plot with colorbars attached to every panel:
 ```python
 import matplotlib.pyplot as plt